matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/4 Sequential Models.md

 ### Advantages of the W-model
 * Testing can run in parallel with development process
-* No division between development and testing tasks – all are integrated
+* No division between development & testing tasks – all are integrated
 * Often developer are responsible for removing defects

 ### Disadvantages of the W-model